 The opportunity to vote for a woman president now is one Lauper welcomes, especially since it was a long time coming.
 But Lauper is clear it's not solely Clinton's being a woman that draws her.
 Lauper eloquently outlines -- in a single paragraph -- what the 2016 election is about.
 And she thinks Clinton is best prepared to meet the challenges.
 Here's Lauper's strong paragraph:

 "What does this election boil down to?
 I think it boils down to America.
 It's about people living in poverty.
 It's about Black Lives Matter.
 It's about immigrant families being treated like human beings.
 I think it's about tolerance for all people of all religions, even those who do not believe.
 It's about LGBT people being able to be who they are and thrive.
 It's about women's equality, dignity and respect.
-And, I think it's about our Earth's future."The BEST SALES on Amazon NOW ]
+And, I think it's about our Earth's future."Most INTERESTING FINDS on Amazon]